 - Schedule III: Codeine, anabolic steroids, testosterone ketamine

 Schedule IV and V drugs are saved for drugs that are regularly used for medical purposes and have a low potential for abuse.
 These include drugs like Darvocet, Xanax, Valium, Ambien.

-The Law Office of Raji S. Zeidan, PC fights tirelessly for clients facing criminal drug charges and tickets.
-If you have been arrested, it is important to consult with an attorney that can effectively explore all legal means to defend you.
+At The Law Office of Raji S. Zeidan, PC, we fight tirelessly for clients facing criminal drug charges and tickets.
+If you have been arrested, it is important to consult with an attorney who can effectively explore all legal means to defend you.
 Our firm has the experience and tenacity you deserve.
-To schedule an appointment, contact The Law Office of Raji S. Zeidan.
+To schedule an appointment, call 845-233-6704 contact The Law Office of Raji S. Zeidan, PC.